robertjspencer/robertjspencer.github.io/_posts/2022-05-21-Equity-Sports-United-States.md

 ![image](https://user-images.githubusercontent.com/105367716/169646391-d8b1949e-2f69-4cbb-83ee-772d76143e0e.png)

-#### Select 2021 only and then click on 'All data combined for academic year 2020-2021 to download the data
+#### Next untick all of the boxes except '2021', and then click on 'All data combined for academic year 2020-2021 to download the data

 ![image](https://user-images.githubusercontent.com/105367716/169646224-80e0ef60-9172-4927-adaa-3f0df8c8dc79.png)